spyke/spyke/TUTORIAL.md

 ### Basic tutorial

 1. Run the program from the command line: `python main.py`.
 Status messages tend to be printed back to the command line, so it's a good idea to keep an eye on it, at least initially.
-In Linux, you might want to run python with the `-u` flag (`python -u main.py`) so that all output is printed immediately to the command line, even before a new line is sent.
-I do this so often that I've aliased `py` to `python -u` in my `.bash_aliases` file.

 2. Open a data file (typically a `.dat`, `.ns6` or `.srf` file, such as this [sample file](http://swindale.ecc.ubc.ca/spyke?action=AttachFile&do=get&target=ptc15_tr7c_r87_spont_20sec.srf).